zavierferodova/Alisya-Chatbot/README.md

 8. Enjoyy...

 ### Usage
 You can send a `!help` command message to show the list action that bot can do.
+For bot configuration command you can send `!help` command message to your self WhatsApp phone number.

 ### Additional Note
 This bot using LLM from [Groq AI](https://groq.com) you can grab your API key from that site and fill it into env file.